RESEARCH STARTER

 Grains

 Ukraine’s farmers produce all types of grains, particularly wheat.
-In 2023, the country produced 22.5 million metric tons of wheat, according to the International Production Assessment Division.
+In 2023, the country produced 22.5 million metric tons (24.8 million tons) of wheat, according to the International Production Assessment Division.
 Most of the wheat grown in Ukraine is hard red winter wheat or bread wheat.
-The grains are generally farmed by large agricultural businesses, though winter wheat (planted in the fall and harvested the following summer), which accounts for a significant percentage of the wheat grown in Ukraine, is produced on small farms.
-Ukrainian wheat is known for its high quality; more than 80 percent of the wheat grown in Ukraine is of milling quality.
+The grains are generally farmed by large agricultural businesses, though winter wheat, planted in the fall and harvested the following summer, accounts for a significant percentage of the wheat grown in Ukraine and is produced on small farms.
+Ukraine is known for producing high-quality wheat.
+In most years, a substantial majority of Ukrainian wheat—often more than three-quarters—meets milling-quality standards, making it suitable for flour production rather than animal feed.
 Wheat is grown throughout the country, but most is grown in the central and south regions.
-Between July 2018 and January 2019, Ukraine exported 15.6 million metric tons of wheat alone, according to the USDA Foreign Agricultural Service.
+Between July 2018 and January 2019, Ukraine exported 15.6 million metric tons (17.2 million tons) of wheat alone, according to the USDA Foreign Agricultural Service.

 Barley is another important grain crop but is not as heavily exported as wheat.
-Spring barley (planted in April and harvested in August) is a main cereal product for Ukrainian and accounts for more than 90 percent of the barley crop.
+Spring barley, planted in early spring and harvested in mid to late summer, has traditionally been Ukraine’s principal barley crop and remains a major cereal for domestic use.
+Although its share has declined with the expansion of winter barley cultivation, spring barley typically accounts for a majority of Ukraine’s total barley production.
 It is mostly grown in eastern Ukraine.
 Winter barley is grown as well, though it is not as tolerant of the cold as winter wheat and thus can be grown only in the southern areas of Ukraine.
 Corn, or maize, is the third most commonly grown cereal in Ukraine, mostly in the east and south.

 Iron Ore

 Ukraine produces many types of metals from its abundant resources of iron ore, including cast iron, pipes, and steel.
 According to the US Geological Survey, it was the eleventh-largest producer of steel in the world in 2017.
 That same year, according to the International Trade Administration, it was the eleventh-largest exporter of steel, which represented 17 percent of its exported goods that year.
-Russia's invasion of Ukraine in February 2022 along with the sanctions imposed against Russia by other countries negatively impacted the steel industry.
-The invasion essentially took Ukraine and Russia out of the global steel export market.
-This upended the market, and steel prices skyrocketed.
+Russia’s full-scale invasion of Ukraine in February 2022 severely disrupted steel production and exports from both countries, contributing to sharp increases in global steel prices during 2022.
+Although prices later retreated from those peaks, the war continued to affect supply chains, leaving steel and iron ore markets more volatile than in the prewar period.

 The largest iron-ore deposits in the country are located in Kryvyy Rih in the southeast part of Ukraine, but deposits also exist in Kremenchug, Belozerskiy, and Kerch, which host both deep underground and open-pit mines for extraction of iron ore.
-Ukrainian iron is known for its high iron content.
+Ukrainian iron ore is known for its high iron content.
 About two hundred major companies extract and process metals and produce pipes and other metallic goods.
 Ukraine hosts some of the world’s largest steel plants, which make cast iron, steel, steel bars, and steel pipes.
 Prior to Russia's invasion, these plants were located in cities such as Dnipropetrovs’k, Zaporizhzhya, Donets’k, Makeyevka, and Mariupol’.
-Iron-ore production reached a high of 114 million metric tons in 1978, when Ukraine provided 15 percent of the world’s iron ore.
+Iron-ore production reached a high of 114 million metric tons (125.7 mikllion tons) in 1978, when Ukraine provided 15 percent of the world’s iron ore.
 After that time, because of economic conditions, production steadily dropped until 1999, when it stabilized.
 The US Geological Survey reported that in 2017, Ukraine was the seventh-largest producer of iron ore.
+Iron ore production declined significantly after 2022 due to the impacts of Russia’s full-scale invasion, though Ukraine continued to possess some of Europe’s largest iron ore reserves.

 Oil and Natural Gas